matterholt/workHourLog/README.md

 ## Daily Successes

-- [ ] The "nav" bar on the side have
-  1. add data
-  2. settings
-  3.

 ## Application break down

--

-- [ ] Create default settings, Default Punch In, Lunch hours, Name,
+- [ X ] Create default settings, Default Punch In, Lunch hours, Name,
-- [ ] create a table that has hours displayed
+- [ ] create a reactive table that has hours displayed
 - [ ] Design component for time logger.
 - [ ] Total time worked at the top of page (data visual element)

 ## TODOs

+- [ ] Build a simple bar chart showing the weeks hours

+- [ ] Build style for the modal component

+- [ ] On the chart for the daily hours, have a button to edit the data

-- [ ] improve toggle buttons on the models, duplicated code, should use object to determine whether model is open or close
+- [x] improve toggle buttons on the models, duplicated code, should use object to determine whether model is open or close

 - [ ] Style for the header,